 Snohomish County is a blend of urban and suburban, white and blue collar.

 Northern Snohomish County is the manufacturing center of Washington State.
 Twenty-two percent of our workforce is associated with manufacturing; over twice the State average.
-The assembly of commercial aircraft is significant in our local economy with over 44,000 jobs in both The Boeing Company and the associated supply chain.
+The assembly of commercial aircraft is significant in our local economy with over 41,000 jobs in both The Boeing Company and the associated supply chain.
 This supply chain, representing both products and services, is not limited to Boeing: many are doing business with Airbus while looking for opportunities with the growing list of single-aisle airframe manufacturers.
 Additionally, these suppliers have diversified to serve multiple markets including shipbuilding, defense, energy generation, and more.
+The northern part of the county also has workers engaged in the military at Naval Station Everett, as well as health care and government administrative positions around Everett.

-Southern Snohomish County, with its proximity to Seattle, has a concentration of knowledgeable workers and life science companies.
-T-Mobile has an engineering technology center with a staff of 600 and Google has a facility in Bothell with 800 workers.
+Southern Snohomish County, with its proximity to Seattle, has a concentration of knowledgeable workers and life science companies, with a particular cluster in the Bothell/Canyon Park area.
 On the life science side, we have a cluster of medical device companies with a specific focus in ultrasound diagnostics.
-Philips Healthcare and Sonosite have a combined workforce of 2,500.
+Philips Healthcare and Sonosite have a combined workforce of 2,600.
 On the pharmaceutical side and smaller in scale, CMC Biologics has 300 scientists researching and producing pharmaceuticals on a contract basis.
 Juno Therapeutics has a facility to develop cell therapy technology for cancer treatment.

 Snohomish County houses some of the best education systems in Washington State.
 The Washington State University Medical School at North Puget Sound provides first class medical training locally for students.
 Washington Aerospace Training and Research (WATR) Center offers shortened, fast-paced programs for students that prepare them for entry-level positions in the aerospace industry.
 Boeing is a main employer of these students after graduation.
 Everett Community College’s Advanced Manufacturing Training and Education Center (AMTEC) and the WATR Center are training their students in cutting-edge composite manufacturing and skills.